Ed Sanders (boxer): Amateur career

 In 1951, Sanders was drafted into the U.S. Army to fight in the Korean War, but was convinced to join the Navy by his coaches.
 He then continued his boxing career as part of the U.S. Navy Boxing Team under G.E.
 “Moose” Detty.
-Sanders scored a string of major victories when he defeated the Navy Heavyweight Champion, Kirby Seals, in San Diego, California and won both the Los Angeles Golden Gloves and Chicago Golden Gloves Tournaments.
+Sanders scored a string of major victories when he defeated the Navy Heavyweight Champion, Kirby Seals, in San Diego, California, and won both the Los Angeles Golden Gloves and Chicago Golden Gloves Tournaments.
 He subsequently toured Europe, winning the Golden Gloves Tournament in Berlin, Germany, which enhanced his reputation as a dominant heavyweight.
 Upon his return to the United States, Sanders trained at Naval facilities in Maryland for his dream—the Olympics.

 Olympics

 The Olympics, once a faraway dream, were suddenly within Sanders’ grasp, but the Olympic trials loomed as a major test, as stiff competition from around the country vied for the few coveted U.S Team spots.
 In the Mid-West Regional in Omaha, Nebraska, Sanders was defeated by Army Corporal Lloyd Willis, but still advanced to the finals because of his prior victory over Navy Champion Seals.
 Sanders and Willis met again in a bout in Kansas City, Missouri that decided the last spot on the Olympic boxing team.
 With a broken hand, Sanders knocked out Willis, dropping him with a smashing left hook in only one minute.

 The 1952 Summer Olympics in Helsinki turned out not to be much of a challenge for Sanders, as he knocked out his first three opponents and reached the final against Swede Ingemar Johansson.
 Their match was unremarkable.
 For the entire first round, Johansson avoided Sanders by circling along the edges of the ring.
 The crowd, growing impatient, called for Johansson to fight.
 In the second round, Johansson continued the same strategy.
 Finally, in the third minute of the second round, Johansson was disqualified for failure to fight by the referee.
 Johansson was ushered from the ring between policemen, and was subsequently refused the silver medal.
-Sanders later stood atop the prize dais with the place for the silver medallist vacant and a Swedish flag in its unfurled knot.
+Sanders later stood atop the prize dais with the place for the silver medalist vacant and a Swedish flag in its unfurled knot.
 Johansson maintained he was not fleeing Sanders, but rather was trying to tire his huge opponent for a planned third round onslaught but he was not awarded his silver medal for another 30 years.